SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 print(torch.__version__)
 ```

-Additionally, it Pytorch needs to be build with kineto.
+Additionally, it PyTorch needs to be build with Kineto.
 This mean that if you get the following error when
 trying to do the exercises:
 ```
 Requested Kineto profiling but Kineto is not available, make sure PyTorch is built with USE_KINETO=1